 What was going on here?

-After telling my family about the results, my mother remembered that Klemens’ older brother was a very close friend of both of my great grandparents, Ottilia Arnhold and Heinrich Antoni, because he was a first cousin to both, Ottilia and Heinrich, on different sides.
+After telling my family about the results, my mother remembered that Klemens’ older brother was a very close friend of both of my great grandparents, Ottilia Arnhold and Heinrich Antoni, because he was a first cousin to both on different sides.
 I contacted other family members, who confirmed the story, and learned that the name of Klemens’ mother was Sophia Arnhold.

-So that was the explanation for the higher amount of shared DNA.
-Even though it still seemed a bit too high, I thought it was due to the randomness of DNA inheritance typical for such a distant relationship.
+That seemed to explain the higher amount of shared DNA, and even though it still seemed a bit too high, I thought it was due to the randomness of DNA inheritance typical for such a distant relationship.

 That was not supposed to be the case.
 A while ago K.M.Q. and I found our common ancestor quite quickly – which was remarkable, because that ancestor was a MILLER.
 According to a marriage record, Simon Miller and Rosa Louis were the parents of my great great grandmother Sophia Miller.
 According to the documents K.M.Q. received from her uncle (and also forwarded to me) her line can be traced back to Simon and Rosa as well.
 Their son Johann (John) Simon Miller emigrated to the United States and was the great grandfather of K.M.Q.

-I just learned that the Antoni sisters were also related to Johannes Arnhold.
+I just learned that the Antoni sisters were also related to my great great grandfather Johannes Arnhold.
 And now also to his wife?
-And, if yes, then how?
+And if yes, then how?

-This means that I cannot assign DNA segments my family shares with the Antoni sisters to a single line, because it is a mixture of Antoni, Arnhold and Miller segments.
-(A long overdue update: Most of these segments have been assigned to the right family lines with the help of visual phasing!)
+That makes it more difficult to assign the DNA segments my family shares with the Antoni sisters to a single line, because it is a mixture of Antoni, Arnhold and Miller segments.
+(A long overdue update: Most of these segments have been assigned to the right family lines with the help of Visual phasing!)